Blackstone Building

 In more recent times, Allen County has evolved into a diverse and dynamic community.
 The county has seen significant urban development, the creation of new job opportunities, and improvements in infrastructure.
 The presence of educational institutions, including Purdue University Fort Wayne and Indiana University–Purdue University Fort Wayne, has helped foster a knowledge-based economy.
 Today, Allen County is known for its vibrant arts scene, annual festivals, and a strong sense of community heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Allen County, Indiana.
+This timeline provides a concise overview of the key events in the history of Allen County, Indiana.